BA Language Exam

 Important information

-• · The criteria below were developed by DELP on the basis of the Common European Framework Reference for Languages (CEFR).
+• The criteria below were developed by DELP on the basis of the Common European Framework of Reference for Languages (CEFR).

-• · These criteria are criterion-referenced.
+• These scales are criterion-referenced.
 The bands were designed to include descriptions of language proficiency at particular CEFR levels.
-For example, the 0 point score band indicates level B1+ or lower.
-The 1 score point band indicates a performance at CEF level B2, etc. In this way, the range of ability covered by the criteria is very wide, stretching from B1+ to C1.
+For example, the 0 point score band indicates level A2+ or lower.
+The 3 score band indicates the required minimum level (B2+) at this exam.
+In this way, the range of ability covered by the criteria is very wide, stretching from A1 to C1+.

 Criteria: